Andrew Melchior: Career

 His early career was spent at EMI and, in 1998, helped David Bowie set up the ISP, BowieNet, and initiated the first partnership between a mobile phone manufacturer and a recording artist, where Bowie's music and images were pre-loaded on a device.
 He managed the British band Elbow in their nascent years, playing on their song Powder Blue.

+Work with Timothy Morton

+In August 2024, he released his first single 'Come Fast From The Dark / FRB180916.J0158+65' in a collaboration with the philosopher and ecologist Timothy Morton.
+The A and B side both feature the first sonification ever created of an 8 billion year old Fast Radio Burst, which he made in a collaboration with MIT and the CHIME Radio Telescope.

 Work for Björk

 In 2014, he began work as technical advisor for Björk’s career retrospective and her “immersive” virtual reality exhibition Björk Digital, working with the artist and her label, One Little Indian, to translate Björk's music into a virtual space.
 The exhibition debuted at Carriageworks in Sydney, Australia and has toured the world for over three years.
 He is the producer of her first VR single 'Stonemilker' which was premiered as MOMA's first ever VR exhibit in April 2015 and released for iOS on the App Store in December of that year in addition to the 2019 Vulnicura VR album, an integrated app version of the Björk Digital VR content from her Vulnicura album.